MeghdadMirabi/bidding-tracker/README.md

 }

 ```
+---
 ### Concurrency Approach

-The auction system supports multiple users interacting concurrently.
+The system supports multiple users interacting concurrently.
 Concurrency control is handled primarily in the **repository layer**, while the **service layer** orchestrates business logic and the **handler layer** exposes HTTP endpoints.
 The Gin framework spawns a separate goroutine for each incoming HTTP request, allowing concurrent access to the system.

 #### Repository Layer (`MemoryRepo`)

-The repository stores all shared auction data in memory and uses a **read/write mutex (`sync.RWMutex`)** to prevent race conditions.
+The repository stores all shared data in memory and uses a **read/write mutex (`sync.RWMutex`)** to prevent race conditions.

 - **Read operations** (`RLock`) – allow multiple concurrent reads:
   - `GetBidsByItem(itemID string)` – returns all bids for a specific item.